Polyanyanwu/football-quiz-pp2/README.md

     7. The audio alert was done with new audio() statement in the JavaScript.
 This didn't work in the Chrome browser, it was fixed by creating audio elements in the html and playing from the JavaScript.
     8. After restarting the quiz the timer runs both the old and new timer displaying confusing numbers; fixed by creating a global duration time variable  and resetting it to 0 during quiz resets.
     9. Number of professional and amateur questions not resetting to 0 after resetting the quiz; resolved by assigning the variables holding the count to zero and displaying them on the DOM element after a restart of the quiz.
+    10. The placement of the footer at the bottom of the screen was challenging but finally resolved in the CSS by making the top of the footer 100vh.

 ## **Deployment** <a id="deployment"></a>
 The site was deployed to GitHub pages.
 The following steps were used to effect the deployment: